mollywoodnini/ga-z270x-ug/README.md

 * USB: [Logitech C910 1080p HD Pro](https://www.newegg.com/Product/Product.aspx?Item=N82E16826104385), [KRAKEN 7.1](https://www.razer.com/gaming-audio/razer-kraken-71-v2)

 Internal speakers is used when plugging into the rear (green) speaker jack.
 If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
 If you want to set that up, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).
 The only issue I have with audio is using Adobe programs.
 Audition will not properly work with USB mics.
 I have tried both of my devices and the program reports all audio as suddenly not working.
 Still looking into a fix for this.

+If you do not like the sound of your audio (sounds flat) you can use [eqMac](https://bitgapp.com/eqmac/) or [Boom3D](https://www.globaldelight.com/boom/index.php).
+I use the latter.

 # Back it up!